sushil-rgb/YellowPage-scraper/README.md

 If you have any issues or suggestions for improvements, please feel free to open an issue on the repository or submit a pull request.

-Thank you for using the Yellowpage Webscraper using Python Playwright!
+Thank you for using the Yellowpage!